-There are basically two different types of New York City Passes: those that are day-based and those that are attraction-based.
+There are basically two different types of New York City Passes; those that are day-based and those that are attraction-based.

 Day-Based: When purchasing day-based passes, you will select the number of days you would like to do sightseeing in New York.
 During that time frame, you can visit as many NYC attractions as you want!
 You could also say that these types of passes are all-inclusive or all-you-can-eat.
-If you want to see a lot in little time, you should go for a day-based pass!
+If you want to see a lot in a short time, you should go for a day-based pass!